CodeKokeshi/Conceal-File-in-Image/README.md

 ### Hide and Retrieve Files

-This application offers two powerful functionalities:
+This app has two main functions:

-1. **Concealing Files within an Image**
-   Embed a ZIP file into a PNG image, creating a single, concealed file that’s indistinguishable from an ordinary image.
+1. **🔒 Hide Files in an Image**: Put a ZIP file inside a PNG image to create a single hidden file that looks like a normal image.
-2. **Decrypting Concealed Files**
-   Extract and recover hidden ZIP files from a concealed image, restoring your data.
+2. **🔓 Get Files Out of an Image**: Extract hidden ZIP files from a PNG image to get your original files back.

 ---

 ## 🚀 Features

-- **Concealment**: Hide your ZIP file inside a PNG image with just a few clicks.
+- **🖼️ Hide Files**: Combine a ZIP file and a PNG image easily.
-- **Decryption**: Recover hidden ZIP files from an image.
+- **📂 Extract Files**: Get ZIP files back from an image.
-- **User-Friendly Interface**: Basic GUI for selecting files, directories, and executing actions.
+- **✨ Simple Interface**: Easy to use with buttons to select files and folders.
-- **Error Handling**: Clear and informative messages for every step of the process.
+- **✅ Clear Feedback**: Messages show what happened during the process.

 ---

-## 🛠 How to Use
+## 🛠️ How to Use

-### 🔒 Concealing Files
+### 🔒 Hide Files

-1. Select your ZIP file by clicking **Browse**.
+1. Click **Browse** to pick your ZIP file.
-2. Choose a PNG image to embed your ZIP file.
+2. Select a PNG image to hide the ZIP file inside.
-3. Specify an output directory for the concealed image.
+3. Pick a folder where the hidden image will be saved.
-4. Click **Conceal Files** to create your embedded image.
+4. Click **Conceal Files** to start.
-5. Receive a success or error message upon completion.
+5. A message will tell you if it worked or if there was a problem.

-### 🔓 Decrypting Files
+### 🔓 Get Files Out

-1. Select the concealed image file by clicking **Browse**.
+1. Click **Browse** to pick the image with the hidden file.
-2. Choose an output directory for the extracted ZIP file.
+2. Pick a folder where the ZIP file will be saved.
-3. Click **Decrypt Files** to extract the hidden ZIP file.
+3. Click **Decrypt Files** to start.
-4. Receive a success or error message upon completion.
+4. A message will tell you if it worked or if there was a problem.

 ---

-## ⚠️ Notes
+## ⚠️ Important Notes

-- Concealment works exclusively with PNG images.
+- Only PNG images can be used for hiding files.
-- Concealed files must be ZIP archives for successful decryption.
+- Only ZIP files can be hidden and extracted.
-- Handle the concealment and decryption process with care to avoid data loss.
+- Be careful to avoid losing your data.

 ---

-**Crafted by CodeKokeshi – August 15, 2023**
+**Made by CodeKokeshi – August 15, 2023**

----